hrudham/Selectioner/readme.md

 It assumes that you have a `select` element followed by an `input type="text"` element.

-Please note that this does not support `optgroup` elements.
+Please note that this does not support `optgroup` elements in the underlying `select` element.

 ```html
 <select id="MyAutoCompleteSelect">